KaiserWerk/WPCustomRepository/README.md

 ### Part III: In Wordpress

-* Step 1: Add the code from
+* Step 1: Add the code from ```etc/wp-config.txt```to the end of your wordpress' wp-config.php file and add the hostname of your WPCR installation to the array, e.g. ```wpcr.yourdomain.com```.
+Without this snippet, your Wordpress installation would only accept automatic updates from the official wordpress.org repository - which is not what you want.

 # Further Info

 In order for newly uploaded plugin versions to be recogized, the version string the main file's comment **must** be higher than the currently installed version's.
+It would naturally make no sense to execute an automatic update to the same version that is already installed.